 When GE designed this electric flying suit for the U.S. Air Corps, pressurized airplane cabins were not yet in use.
-At high altitudes cabins could reach sub-zero temperatures capable of freezing flesh to metal.
+At high altitudes, cabins could reach temperatures capable of freezing flesh to metal.